CaptainCodeman/rdx/docs/overview.md

 // updated state is now { counter: 5 }
 ```

 Hopefully, that short overview gives you an idea of the important parts of Redux.
-It's actually very simple, it just makes things appear complex because there are so many fragmented parts that you need to write &mdash; the need to define all these pieces is why people complain about the "boilerplate" in Redux.
+It's actually very simple, it just makes things _appear_ complex because there are so many fragmented parts that you need to write &mdash; the need to define all these pieces is why people complain about the "boilerplate" in Redux.
+It can make coding with Redux a little laborious.

 ## Rdx Equivalent

-Rdx removes the need for all that.
-You effectively only need to write the initial state and reducer:
+Rdx removes the need for all that code.
+An action is effectively a serializable function call, with the function name as the `type` and parameters as the `payload`, so if we _have_ to write the reducer function we can infer the action, action type and action creator from it rather than have to define them ourselves.
+So you effectively only need to write the initial state and reducer function(s):

 ```ts
 import { createModel } from '@captaincodeman/rdx'